 Customs taxation and procedures are an integral part of the European Union.
 Customs duties are based on common customs legislation which has mainly replaced the national customs legislations of the EU Member States; in fact, the field of customs activities is the most integrated part of EU-level administration.
-The Finnish Customs is responsible for the implementation and monitoring of the customs duties; it operates in the administrative branch of the Ministry of Finance.
+The Finnish Customs operates within the administrative branch of the Ministry of Finance and is responsible for the implementation and monitoring of customs duties in Finland.

 Customs Union as an integral part of the European Union

 The Customs Union, which will be 50 years old in 2018, is an example of successful integration within the European Union.
 The conditions created by the Customs Union enabled the internal market to be established and provided a stable foundation for economic integration and growth.

 The Customs Union applies to all trade of goods.
 The Customs Union applies a common customs tariff, which is applied to countries outside the EU, also known as third countries.
 Goods move freely in trade between the countries that are members of the Customs Union, i.e. in the internal market.
 This means that all export and import duties and other charges with the same effect are prohibited.

 Income from customs duties is a part of EU's traditional own resources.
 In 2015, the income from customs duties accounted for 13.6% of these EU resources.
 Member States are entitled to withhold as collection fees 20% of the customs duties they collect.

 Cooperation between customs administrations

 Customs adminstrations have an important role within the European Union in monitoring and facilitating international trade, as well as protecting economic interests and society at large.